Check out our YouTube channel to see our independent and sponsor-free video reviews.

 This one from ENVE starts with a tubeless road rim and shows you how to tape it, then put on the tire, inflate, and seat it before injecting your sealant.
 That’s the approach I follow.

 This next one from GCN starts with a pre-taped tubeless road rim and shows how to use sealant before inflating to help you seat your tire bead.
-This approach also works if you don’t have a valve with a removable core to add the sealant.
+This approach also works if you don’t have a valve with a removable core to pass the sealant through.

 We’re seeing more wheels being introduced with hookless rims.
 They are less expensive to make and improve aero performance slightly by smoothing the tire-rim interface.
 At 50 to 70psi pressures, typical of what you’d use for wheels with 23mm and 25mm inside widths and 28mm tires, the beads hold the tires in place without concern for them coming off the rim.